OpenScienceLabs/grant-proposals/scicookie/psf-grant-report-2024-01.md

   We are happy and grateful to have met most of the milestones presented in the grant proposal.
-Regarding the milestone referred to "Apply to PyOpenSci" we have found some details that we did not take into consideration, one of them was that scicookie is considered a tool and not a library (package) and we do not fit into its package scope either, despite this we make sure to comply with the quality requirements (tests, CI configuration, documentation), we have also initiated communications with Leah Wasser, CEO of pyOpenSci, who has
+Regarding the milestone referred to "Apply to PyOpenSci" we have found some details that we did not take into consideration, one of them was that SciCookie is considered a tool and not a library (package) and we do not fit into its package scope either, despite this we make sure to comply with the quality requirements (tests, CI configuration, documentation), we have also initiated communications with Leah Wasser, CEO of pyOpenSci, who has